marlietandoc/marlietandoc.github.io/content/project/example/index.md

 ---
 title: Memory biases in behavior, brains, and machines
 summary: Our memories are not perfect recordings of the past.
 But are prone to bias and misinformation.
-As part of my PhD work, I have been identifying what kind of memories are most susceptible to such biases.
-By combining behavior, fMRI, and neural networks, we show that memory biases exist in similar ways in both humans and machines.
+As part of my PhD work, I am working towards identifying what kind of memories are most susceptible to biases.
+By combining behavior, fMRI, and neural networks, we find that memory biases exist in similar ways in both humans and machines.
 And that they are not just random errors, but are a product of an optimal learning system.
-I recently presented this work at the biggest {< staticref "https://www.sfn.org/meetings/neuroscience-2022" "newtab" >}}neuroscience conferences{{< /staticref >}}
+I recently presented this work at the largest {< staticref "https://www.sfn.org/meetings/neuroscience-2022" "newtab" >}}neuroscience conference. {{< /staticref >}}